sbwong/ChatAppADocs/articles/getstarted.md

 This takes place in a couple steps:
 ### Create your <xref:common.connection.IConnection> implementation.
-IConnection is, at the end of the day, the object that will receive all communcations from other apps.
+IConnection is the object that will receive all high-level, non-room specific communications from other apps.
 It has two methods you should override.
 One, `receiveMessage`, which will be called whenever another app sends you a message.
 Another, `setConnection` which will send you the <xref:common.connection.INamedConnection> of another party, establishing auto-connect back functionality.
 Here's what your implementation might look like:

 ```java
 public class AppConnection implements IConnection {